Here are the actions we have taken to tackle violence against women and girls.

 We are measuring our performance in relation to crimes of violence against women and girls, via a dedicated dashboard.
 We are enhancing supervision of violence against women and girls investigations and reporting back to the Northern Ireland Policing Board who hold us to account against the actions and timescales set out in our plan.

-We are listening to victims and building trust
+We are committed to listening to women and girls

 Making safe spaces for women and girls